UPS and FedEx grounding MD-11 planes following deadly Kentucky crash

 Dramatic video captured the aircraft crashing into businesses and erupting in a fireball.
 Footage from phones, cars and security cameras has given investigators evidence of what happened from many different angles.

-Flight records suggest the McDonnell Douglas MD-11, built in 1991, underwent maintenance while it was on the ground in San Antonio for more than a month until mid-October.
+Flight records suggest the UPS MD-11 that crashed underwent maintenance while it was on the ground in San Antonio for more than a month until mid-October.
 It is not clear what work was done.

 The UPS package handling facility in Louisville is the company’s largest.
 The hub employs more than 20,000 people in the region, handles 300 flights daily and sorts more than 400,000 packages an hour.